Last updated on April 6, 2026

 Why So Many Full Art Lands Now?

+Players love full art lands, that's why!
 In recent years, Wizards of the Coast has amped up their full-art land production to a great extent.
-Previously—as in ten years ago—full-art lands were somewhat of a rare commodity that only the most hardcore or rich players had access to.
-Nowadays, practically every set has them in one form or another.
-You might ask, “Why so many full art lands now?”, and the simple answer to that is that everybody loves them!
+Previously—as in more than 12 years ago—full-art lands were somewhat of a rare commodity that only the most hardcore or rich players had access to.
+Nowadays, practically every set has them in two forms.
+You might ask, “Why so many full art lands now?” and the simple answer to that is that everybody loves them.

-A decade of rarity and the widespread desire to bling out your Standard or Commander decks has caused everyone to crave their own full-art collection.
-In a recent poll on the official Draftsim Twitter, nearly 60% of voters were in favor of new full-arts every set!
-People love customization, and I don’t think that’s something that is going to stop just because more and more full-arts get printed.
+More than 10 years of rarity and the widespread desire to bling out your Standard or Commander decks have caused everyone to crave their own full-art collection.
+In a poll on the official Draftsim Twitter, nearly 60% of voters were in favor of new full-arts every set!
+People love customization.
+It's a habit that I don't think will stop just because more and more full-arts get printed.

-With that gorgeous list of lands for you to peruse, we’ve come to the end of our talk today.
+With that gorgeous list of lands for you to peruse, you’ve come to the end of our talk today.
 I hope that our time together has helped you further appreciate the art of Magic.
-If you’ve been moved to go out there and buy actual full-art lands, then I consider that a fruitful completion of the full-art tree that’s on show up there.
+If you’ve been moved to go out there and buy actual full-art lands, or craft them with Arena wildcards, then I consider that a fruitful completion.

-As always, feel free to head on over to our blog if you want to read more articles.
+Feel free to head to the Draftsim blog if you want more articles.
 If you like our content and want to show your support, you can check us out on our Patreon.
 We greatly appreciate your support and thank you for it.
+One more thing, a helpful deckbuilding resource you might like is Mana Gathering which shows you categories of lands and is consistently updated.

 That’s all for now.
 Stay safe, stay healthy, and I’ll see you in the next one!